The head-wave transform: Abstract

 \section{Abstract}

-We introduce and study a new integral ray transform called the head wave transform.
-The head wave transform integrates a function along a piecewise linear (in general geodesic) path consisting of three parts.
-The geometry of such paths corresponds to ray paths of head waves propagating in a medium with sharp changes in sound speed.
+We introduce and study a new integral ray transform called the head-wave transform.
+The head-wave transform integrates a function along a piecewise linear (in general geodesic) path consisting of three parts.
+The geometry of such paths corresponds to ray paths of head-waves propagating in a medium with sharp changes in sound speed.
 The middle part of the ray paths corresponds to gliding along the so-called gliding surface.
-As our main results, we prove inversion formulas and kernel characterizations under multiple different sets of assumptions on the geometry of gliding surface.
+As our main results, we prove inversion formulas and null space characterizations under multiple different sets of assumptions on the geometry of the gliding surface and the integrand function.